svanderbleek/twpgtwp/README.md

 Stateful dataflow multigraphs: A data-centric model for performance portability on heterogeneous architectures
 PALMED: Throughput Characterization for Superscalar Architectures - Extended Version
-LEGION: PROGRAMMING DISTRIBUTED HETEROGENEOUS ARCHITECTURES WITH LOGICAL REGIONS
+LEGION: PROGRAMMING DISTRIBUTED HETEROGENEOUS ARCHITECTURES WITH LOGICAL REGIONS A Bare Machine Tool to Learn System Internals in Computer Science Education A Bare PC Text Based Browser
+An API for Bare Machine Computing Applications

 ## Binary Analysis